 Pana Percussion Quartet members are Ryun Louie, Alex Stopa, Jeff Crowell, and Eliseo Rael.

-Pana Percussion takes its name from "pana," the Hawaiian musical word for "pulse".
-The quartet is dedicated to furthering the percussive arts through the performance of music for percussion ensemble.
-The quartet's repertoire draws from a wide variety of musical genres including classical, jazz, world, rock, Latin, and contemporary music.
+The group takes its name from "pana," the Hawaiian musical word for "pulse", and it's repertoire draws from a wide variety of musical genres including classical, jazz, world, rock, Latin, and contemporary music.
 Each member brings their unique background and individual musical experience to the ensemble which creates an eclectic and engaging listening experience.

 Education is a vital goal of the group and each summer the "Pana Percussion Institute" (PPI) is held in the Cleveland area.
 This camp, open to middle school, high school, and pre-college students, allows Pana Percussion Quartet members the opportunity to share their knowledge with the next generation of percussionists and drummers.
 Many PPI attendees have gone on to attend top tier music programs and are now performing professionally.

 Ryun Louie has delighted audiences in venues around the world from the concert hall to the smoky jazz cellars.
 Ryun was principal timpanist with the South Dakota Symphony and fronts his own jazz group "LOUIE".